529 vs Coverdell ESA vs UTMA/UGMA vs Roth IRA: 2026 Comparison

 The tax costs are significant: dividends are taxed annually, and capital gains are taxed when investments are sold.
 Long-term capital gains (on assets held over one year) are taxed at 0%, 15%, or 20% depending on income, plus potential Net Investment Income Tax.
 Short-term gains are taxed as ordinary income.
 These ongoing tax obligations reduce the compounding benefit compared to tax-free accounts like 529 plans.

 One advantage of taxable accounts is tax-loss harvesting: selling losing investments to offset gains, potentially reducing your tax bill.
-Parent-owned brokerage accounts are assessed at 5.64% on the FAFSA, the same as 529 plans.
+Parent-owned brokerage accounts are reported on the parent asset side of the FAFSA/SAI formula, while student-owned taxable accounts are treated as student assets.
 Check the capital gains tax impact on your investment returns.

 Best for: Families who have already maxed out tax-advantaged accounts, need complete flexibility, or want to save for both college and non-college goals in a single account.